Translations of this article:

 A couple of other factors have made it harder to be sure of frame sizing.
-One is the fact that bikes come in more sizes than they used to.
-Where they used to come in increments of two inches, they often come in 2 or 3 centimeter increments now.
+One is that bikes come in more sizes than they used to.
+Where they used to come in increments of two inches, they often come in 2- or 3-centimeter increments now.

 Generally, when you see a single number listed as a frame's "size" that number refers to the length of the seat tube.

 A further complication is that nobody knows how to measure a bicycle's seat tube any more.
-Even leaving the inches/centimeters question out of things, there is the question of where the seat tube ends:
+Even leaving out the inches/centimeters question, where is the seat tube supposed to end?

 An additional complication is that the height of the bottom bracket varies over a considerable range, typically anywhere from 10.5" to 13"!
 Thus even frames that use the same system for figuring the top of the seat tube may have widely disparate stand-over heights.

-When people speak of bicycle frame sizes, they generally speak in terms of the seat tube length.
+People generally speak of bicycle frame sizes in terms of the seat-tube length.
 As mentioned above, this used to be the only variable, but with proportional sizing it no longer is.
-I would submit that seat tube height is no longer the most important frame dimension.
+I would submit that seat-tube height is no longer the most important frame dimension.
 More determinant of the actual way the rider will sit on the bike is the top tube length.

 It is obvious why you shouldn't have a bike that is too tall to stand over with a reasonable safety margin (although even this sizing practice was not universally accepted for the first 30 or 40 years of the diamond frame.)

 On the other hand, why shouldn't you ride a "too small" bike?
 "Because the seat and handlebars will be too low!"
-That was a good objection ten years ago, when tall seatposts were a rarity and quality handlebar stems were available in a variety of forward extensions but only one (short) height.
+That was a good objection ten years ago, when tall seatposts were a rarity and high-quality handlebar stems were available in a variety of forward extensions but only one (short) height.

 All that was before the mass production of the mountain bike.
 Now 250mm and 300mm seatposts are stock items, and a variety of excellent handlebar stems are available